EricHuang49/my-page/content/publication/unexpect_expenditure/index.md

 publication: ""
 publication_short: ""

-abstract: "A large number of households in the US hold little or even negative liquid wealth for prolonged periods of time, and face a high marginal cost of borrowing.
-I find that the use of high-cost credit such as payday loans is associated with (a series of) unexpected expenditures in families with low permanent income.
-Using PSID and the Consumer Expenditure Survey, I document that unexpected expenditures such as hospital visits and repairs tend to be more pervasive among low-wealth households.
-I construct a model where households face a trade-off between saving and life quality investment.
-A lack of investment in life quality leads to a deficit which increases the propensity of expenditure shocks.
-I study the effect of redistribution policies on reducing the occurrence of expenditure shocks and consequently the use of high-cost credit, as well as the welfare implications."
+abstract: "This paper highlights the link between the utilization of high-cost consumer credits by wealth-poor households and the risks associated with household expenditures.
+Using the PSID and the SCF, I document that households with very limited liquid wealth and available credit while facing unexpected expenses are more likely to resort to high-cost credit options, such as payday loans.
+Furthermore, these unexpected expenses probably stem from specific spending categories, such as medical costs as well as vehicle and home repairs.
+For households at their borrowing constraints, occurrence of expenditure shocks tends to reduce consumption growth and savings rate, which impedes wealth accumulation.
+I discuss the role of expenditure shocks in models of consumption-savings and why they are crucial for understanding the demand for high-cost credits."

 # Summary.
 An optional shortened abstract.
 summary: " "
 tags:
-- Consumption and savings
+- Consumption
+- Savings
 - Consumer credit
 - High-cost credit
-- Financial constraints
+- Incomplete markets
 featured: false

 # links:
 # - name: ""
 #   url: ""
-url_pdf: #'uploads/precautionary_mismatch.pdf'
+url_pdf: #''
 url_code: ''
 url_dataset: ''
 url_poster: ''